 Humayun’s tomb is a grand mausoleum that is admired internationally.
 The tomb made it to the list of UNESCO World Heritage sites in 1993.
 Since then the monument has undergone many restoration and maintenance activities from time to time by ASI (Archaeological Survey of India).
 Apart from the tomb of Humayun, the complex also has tombs of Hamida Banu Begum, Bega Begum, Dara Shikoh, and Isa Khan.
 The tomb complex also comprises many significant structures in its premises, some most popular ones are Nila Gumbad, Bu Halima, and Arab Sarai.

-2. Char Bagh.
-The Persian style garden is very well depicted in the construction of the tomb.
+The Persian-style garden is very well depicted in the construction of the tomb.
 According to popular beliefs, this pattern is a perfect representation of the harmonious co-existence of humans and elements of nature.

-3. Nila Gumbad.
 Nila Gumbad is a dome that attracts attention for its blue tiles.
-The dome is situated at the boundary of the complex and the use of turquoise blue colour in its construction certainly makes it look special.
+The dome is situated at the boundary of the complex and the use of turquoise blue color in its construction certainly makes it look special.

-By Air.
 Book flight tickets to Indira Gandhi International airport as it is nearest to the tomb.
-The airport is well-connected to all parts of India and metro cities such as Mumbai, Kolkata, Lucknow, Chennai, Hyderabad, Bengaluru and others.
-From the airport one may take a taxi, auto rickshaw or metro to reach the tomb.
+The airport is well-connected to all parts of India and metro cities such as Mumbai, Kolkata, Lucknow, Chennai, Hyderabad, Bengaluru, and others.
+From the airport, one may take a taxi, auto-rickshaw, or metro to reach the tomb.

-By Road.
 If you are planning a road trip to Delhi then you may explore the city at your convenience.
 Delhi is well connected to the Indian cities via well-maintained road networks.
-Depending upon your location, you can choose to travel here via your own car, bus or a cab.
+Depending upon your location, you can choose to travel here via your own car, bus, or cab.

-By Metro.
 Traveling by Delhi Metro is much faster, and cheaper than any other mode of transportation.
-Hazarat Nizamuddin metro station that lies on the pink line of the Delhi Metro route map is the nearest to reach this historic garden-tomb.
+Hazarat Nizamuddin metro station that lies on the pink line of the Delhi Metro route map is the nearest to reach this historic garden tomb.